-Polykinetics: A systematic approach to converting mental stress and past trauma into a self-sustaining physical strength.
+Polykinetics: A multidisciplinary and systematic approach to converting mental stress and past trauma into a self-sustaining physical strength.

 The effects of how and why physical fitness and exercise improves our overall mental health and mood has been the focus of COUNTLESS studies over the course of decades, and the evidence is indisputable.
 However, even with all the medical studies and evidence produced, there's never been a physical fitness method exclusively designed to help cope and combat symptoms associated with various mental illnesses and disorders like: depression, anxiety, PTSD, SAD, mood imbalances and maladaptive behaviors, until now.

 Remember, this is not a "lose weight, feel great" gimmick or a "just get over it" attempt to minimize or forget past memories that cause pain.
 This is a technique that actively and strategically converts intense emotional energy into physical energy in an adaptive and beneficial way.
-It's combining the physiology basics of the past with the cutting-edge neuroscience advancements of today in a harmonious balance.
+It's combining the well-known physiology basics of the past with the cutting-edge neuroscience advancements of today.

 How does Polykinetics work?

 Polykinetics consists of three main components that are strategically interrelated: moves (physiology), music (neurology) and mentality/mindset (psychology);---And these three elements are harmoniously synchronized in such a way that it allows you to reap maximum benefits, physically and mentally, at the same time, in HALF the time.
 Sessions can be done completely in private on your own or in a group setting.
 It's all up to you and how you are feeling at the beginning of the session.

 When practiced properly, some experience what is known as, kinetic meditation---This is a meditative state you would expect to experience when doing conventional meditation (sitting still with legs crossed), however, kinetic meditation is achieved while the body is in a constant and rhythmic motion.
 Nothing new, just not well known to most people.
 By doing this, you're adding all the health-related benefits of traditional meditation, only performed with a modern day twist.